 Every construction company, regardless of whether they are a general contractor, subcontractor, or something in between, must be able to win and complete jobs efficiently.
-Business owners and project managers need information to accurately bid and estimate projects.
-It is imperative that the company generates accurate and timely reports.
-While some project managers rely solely on experience, the most successful project managers know how to best utilize the job schedule.
-The job schedule tells the story of construction projects at a point in time by providing a summary of all contracts the company has in process or has completed on a contract by contract basis.
-The job schedule relies on several factors, however, the most important is proper job costing.
-Proper project costing leads to better profitability, project estimating, management decisions, and timely financial reporting.
+Business owners and project managers need information to accurately bid and estimate projects, schedule upcoming jobs, and more.
+And while the job schedule relies on several factors, the most important factor is proper job costing.
+Proper job costing leads to better profitability, project estimating, management decisions, and timely financial reporting.

 Proper job costing uses the costs recorded to a particular contract to reveal the profitability of each job, which can be compared to the original profit estimate.
 Diligent cost allocation also leads to more precise profitability numbers by project type.
 This in turn leads to more accurate feedback on current jobs and more precise estimating on future bids.

 Knowing profitability by job helps management know where projects went right and where projects went wrong.
 A job cost system can track projects by phases and types, allowing relevant information at each stage of the contract.
 If a job has a loss, but all costs were coded properly, management can use that information to make decisions in the future.